Licensure Information & Resources

 Field Experiences Early and ongoing field experiences are crucial for initial licensure preparation.
 The continuum of field experiences required in Liberty’s program includes practicums in PreK-6 settings and culminates in student teaching during the final semester.
-You should use the Field Experience Summary to track your diverse field experiences.
+Field Experience Summaries are used to track diverse field experiences.

 For Kentucky candidates: prior to Gate 3 acceptance, each candidate shall complete a minimum of 200 clock hours of field experiences in a variety of primary through grade 12 (P-12) school settings.